TrackerLounge/LittleWing/README.md

 I have no relations to the authors but enjoyed the books.

 I wanted to learn the form.
 At the time I lived in a small apartment.
 In order to learn the form I needed a wooden man but where would I put it and how would I build it.
 At the time of creation, I looked for plans on the internet and did not find something that would work in my situation.
-Hopefully, the page will give others in a similar sitation, ideas.
+Hopefully, this page will give others in a similar sitation, ideas.
+(And hopefully you don't get in trouble with landlords or other tenats).

 # Construction
 I eventually built most of this wooden man (which I called Little Wing) and hung it on my front door.